Cape Spencer Light (New Brunswick)

-The Cape Spencer Light is an active lighthouse on the Bay of Fundy east of Saint John, New Brunswick.
+The Cape Spencer Light is an active lighthouse along the Bay of Fundy in Mispec, located southeast of Saint John, New Brunswick.
 There have been several towers at this site: the first was a wooden house built in 1873, which was succeeded by a concrete tower in 1918.
 The present fiberglass tower was erected in 1983 to replace a skeletal tower first lit in 1971.